Is it better to paint a door standing up or laying down?

 Best Practices for Painting a Door Effectively

 Whether you paint a door standing up or laying down, following best practices ensures a durable, professional finish.
+Proper preparation, tools, and techniques are critical for interior or exterior doors.

 • Clean the door with mild detergent and water, drying thoroughly for 1 to 2 hours.